jooolia/20231130_adminR_APIs_with_R_intro/README.md

 ## Overview

 This repository contains the code and presentation slides for the "API Talk with R" session presented at the [adminR autumn 2023 meetup](https://www.meetup.com/adminr/events/296988080/).
 The talk is designed for R programmers who want to learn about interacting with APIs using the R programming language.
+This repo is linked in the repository for that date: https://github.com/swiss-adminR/202311_slides

 ## Talk Contents